Frequently Asked Questions about Pashnit.com

-However, I acquired my first camera over 30 years ago and you do learn some things by trial-and-error.
+However, I acquired my first camera over 30 years ago, and you do learn some things by trial-and-error.
 Learning to shoot compelling photos of roads is just that- a learned trait.
 I've shot hundreds upon hundreds of pics of roads, and with each roll try to improve upon the style and feel of the pic.
-Several riders I've conversed with said they went out and tried to capture the same shots and found it more difficult to replicate then they imagined.
-But after awhile it's a bit of a science- of light, angles, and shapes.
-When I head out to ride a new road, digital camera allows me to shoot to my hearts content and in the last year, have shot thousands upon thousands of photos.
+Several riders I've conversed with said they went out and tried to capture the same shots and found it more difficult to replicate than they imagined.
+But after a while it's a bit of a science- of light, angles, and shapes.
+When I head out to ride a new road, the digital camera allows me to shoot to my hearts content and in the last year, have shot thousands upon thousands of photos.

 I really like your photos, can I use them on my own site/magazine/newspaper/advertisement/brochure?

 I don't mind if you pull pics off the site, just when you do, credit where you got them and let me know via email.
 What I do on the Pashnit.com site, since there are several photos that are shot by others that people have sent to me is I credit them in the .alt tag or if there is a caption to the pics, I give credit there.
 But it only works if you credit where you got the photo.